ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       character*(*), intent(in):: value

-* :f90:`subroutine adios2_set_parameters` Version that passes a map to fill out parameters initializer list = { “param1”, “value1” }, {“param2”, “value2”}, Replaces any existing parameter.
-Otherwise use SetParameter for adding new parameters.
+* :f90:`subroutine adios2_set_parameters` set a map of key/value parameters in an IO object.
+Replaces any existing parameters.
+Otherwise use set_parameter for adding single parameters.
 TODO: is this correct?
 There is no key-value pair passed to this subroutine.

    .. code-block:: fortran